Scientific Name: Muntiacus reevesi

 DIET: The typical meal of the Reeves’ muntjac is comprised of fruit and vegetation that it finds lying on the forest floor.

-PHYSICAL CHARACTERISTICS: The Reeves’ muntjac is a small deer that is about 16 inches tall, about 40 inches long, and weighs between 10 and 18 pounds as an adult.
-Males typically have horns measuring three or four inches in length, as well as sharp canine teeth that are used for fighting or defense.
+PHYSICAL CHARACTERISTICS: The Reeves’ muntjac is a small deer that is about 16 inches tall, about 36 inches long, and weighs between 10 and 18 pounds as an adult.
+Males typically have horns measuring about three inches in length, as well as sharp canine teeth that are used for fighting or defense.
 Females do not grow horns; however, they do have sharp canines, though not to the extent of their male counterparts.
 Their coat is a light brown with darker limbs, and their snout and forehead usually has darker stripes lining it.

 A Barking Deer